SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 - Treat others the way you want to be treated.

-Example: Don't tell someone they're unattractive if you don't want to be told that you're unattractive.
+Don't tell someone they're stupid if you don't want to be told that you're stupid.

 - Facts and truths by definition cannot be offensive, since offense is rooted in opinion.

-Example: People in power got World War II removed from teaching material in schools because they thought it was offensive.
-History is factual and did happen, yet sensitive events were treated as opinionated.
+History is factual and did happen, even during pre-human times where the entire concept of offense did not exist, such as the Prehistoric Era.
+The dinosaurs could not try and alter documentation of events, so you also should not.

 - Ignorance only equals compliance or agreement if you're actively involved.